onokatio/static.katio.net/post/chrome-os.md

 >- D-Bus: The browser uses D-Bus to interact with the rest of the system.
 Examples of this include the battery meter and network picker.
->- Connection Manager: Provides a common API for interacting with the network devices, provides a DNS proxy, and manages network services for 3G, wireless, and ethernet.
+>- Connection Manager: Provides a common API for interacting with the network devices, provides a DNS proxy, and manages network services for 3G, wireless, and ethernet
->- WPA Supplicant: Used to connect to wireless networks.
+>- WPA Supplicant: Used to connect to wireless networks
 >- Autoupdate: Our autoupdate daemon silently installs new system images.
 >- Power Management: (ACPI on Intel) Handles power management events like closing the lid or pushing the power button.
->- Standard Linux services: NTP, syslog, and cron.
+>- Standard Linux services: NTP, syslog, and cron

 内容的にはUbuntu等と変わらず、wpa supplicantやDBusを利用している。